 Chemicals are used in various parts of the generation and production processes.
 Effluents resulting from chemical usage are collected and treated so that all discharges from the Plant are in compliance with the regulatory limits.

 Bulk Chemical and Hazardous Waste Facility

-Subsequent to the year 2014, the Company has completed the construction of this facility to more effectively and safely manage all the chemicals and wastes in the plant to minimise leaks and spillages.
+The Company has also completed the construction of this facility to more effectively and safely manage all the chemicals and wastes in the plant to minimise leaks and spillages.

 Company's Philosophy